 Organisations should exercise good governance and risk management practices through the process of risk assessment.
 This process will create focus upon the threats created through social media / communications strategies and through unauthorised or unmanaged messaging by employees.
-This will help to identify where the most likely risks will occur, what the magnitude of impact may be, and how these risks can be controlled and mitigated.
+This will help to identify where the risks will occur, what the magnitude of impact may be, and how these risks can be controlled and mitigated.

-d) Consider employee engagement:
+d) Employee Engagement: